-(1) Share-based compensation represents a non-cash charge to the income statement of the share awards through the vesting period based on their fair values on the grant date (please refer to the accounting policy for share-based compensation below) and does not represent any cash payment.
+(1) Share-based compensation represents a non-cash charge to the income statement of the share awards through the vesting period based on their fair values on the grant date (please refer to the accounting policy for share-based compensation below) and does not represent any cash payment to the awardees.

-During the year, the Group did not pay any of the five highest paid individuals (including two Directors and three other employees) or any other Directors any inducement to join or upon joining the Group or as compensation for loss of office.
+During the year, the Group did not pay any of the five highest paid individuals (including one Executive Director, one senior management and three other employees) or any other Directors any inducement to join or upon joining the Group or as compensation for loss of office.
 No Directors waived or agreed to waive any emoluments during the year.

-Accounting Policies on Employee Benefits
+Accounting Policies on Employee Benefits A